Laserworks/diy/_posts/2015-02-22-burning-map-on-plywood-with-silhouette-cutter.markdown

 ![Laser Burn Map on Plywood with Silhouette Cutter]({{site.baseurl}}/images/lasermap-03.jpg "Laser Burn Map on Plywood with Silhouette Cutter")

-[Here is the original svg vector image]({{site.baseurl}}/images/lasermap-bratislava.svg) used for cutting and here is an preview in jpg:
+[Here is the original svg vector image]({{site.baseurl}}/images/lasermap-bratislava.svg) used for cutting and here is a preview in jpg:

 ![Laser Burn Map on Plywood with Silhouette Cutter]({{site.baseurl}}/images/lasermap-bratislava-src.jpg "Laser Burn Map on Plywood with Silhouette Cutter")